porsche-design-system/porsche-design-system/packages/components/src/components/modal/modal.usage.md

 - Follow button order and positioning guidelines.
 - Use feedback banner for any feedback related to the request.

-### Don’t:
+### Don't:

-- Don’t use fullscreen Modals on desktop.
+- Don't use fullscreen Modals on desktop.
-- Don’t use the Modal with more than three buttons.
+- Don't use the Modal with more than three buttons.
-- Don’t launch a Modal within a Modal.
+- Don't launch a Modal within a Modal.